-- 38.6.4 Step 4: After the hearing - 38.6.4.1 The panel will decide whether or not termination of employment or any other action is justified, if the decision was not taken at the end of the hearing. - 38.6.4.2 The Chair of the panel will notify the member of staff of the outcome in writing. - Where a decision is made by the panel to terminate the staff member's employment he/she should be informed as soon as possible of the reasons for the dismissal, the date on which the employment contract will end, the appropriate period of notice (unless summary dismissal) and details of their right to appeal, the timescale, and how to do so. - 38.6.4.4 Staff have the right to appeal against any formal decision under this Ordinance.
-Please see Ordinance 43: Appeals for further information.
+- 38.7.4.11 Wherever possible the member of staff should be verbally informed of the outcome at the end of the hearing (and subsequently informed in writing).
+In complex cases this may not be possible and the member of staff will need to be informed of the outcome in writing at a later date. - 38.7.5 Step 4: After the hearing - 38.7.5.1 The panel will decide whether or not disciplinary or any other action is justified, if the decision was not taken at the end of the hearing. - 38.7.5.2 The Chair of the panel will notify the member of staff of the outcome in writing, normally within five working days. - 38.7.5.3 Any written warning will set out the nature of the failure to meet required standards and the change in behaviour or improvement required (with timescales where appropriate). - 38.7.5.4 The member of staff will be told how long the warning will remain current, the consequences of further failure to meet required standards, and details of their right to appeal, the timescale, and how to do so. - 38.7.5.5 In instances of dismissal the member of staff should be informed as soon as possible of the reasons for the dismissal, the date on which the employment contract will end, the appropriate period of notice (unless summary dismissal) and details of their right to appeal, the timescale, and how to do so. - 38.7.5.6 Staff have the right to appeal against any formal decision under this Ordinance.
+Please see Ordinance 44: Appeals for further information.